Spiritual Mothers — Like YOU!

 - She passes on what she knows as a mentor when asked.

 - She keeps Christ close in her heart by imitating Mary.

 - She is a woman of holy influence who helps to give birth to saints.

 Spiritual motherhood is part of the mission of women

-Almost 50 years ago, Pope Paul VI closed Vatican II with this message:
+Almost 50 years ago, Bl.
+Paul VI closed Vatican II with this message:

 Spiritual motherhood abounds in all women saints, but here are a few you might look up to: